-As of May 25th 2018, the EU General Data Protection Regulation (GDPR) will become applicable with the purpose to regulate the processing of personal data of the EU member states and its citizens.
+May 25th 2018, the EU General Data Protection Regulation (GDPR) became applicable with the purpose to regulate the processing of personal data of the EU member states and its citizens.
 Under the GDPR, you, as an APSIS customer, will be the controller of personal data and APSIS will be your processor.
 This means that it is our responsibility to take action in order to ensure that the data we store on your behalf is accessed and protected in compliance with the GDPR.

 For the purpose of comfort and transparency, we have created this FAQ relating to the GDPR and your use of our services.